QCDIS/NaaVRE-flavors/README.md

 # NaaVRE flavors

-NaaVRE flavors extend the base edition by adding extra dependencies and publishing two docker images:
+NaaVRE flavors extend the base edition by adding extra dependencies and publishing three docker images:

-- `naavre-jupyter-myflavor`, the NaaVRE Jupyter Lab image, based on `qcdis/n-a-a-vre`
+- `naavre-jupyter-myflavor`, the NaaVRE Jupyter Lab image, based on `qcdis/n-a-a-vre` (skipped `python` and `r` flavors).
+This is the image for the users Jupyter Lab instances, containing dependencies for notebook execution.
-- `naavre-cell-myflavor`, the NaaNaaVRE cell base image
+- `naavre-cell-build-myflavor`, the base images for the `build` stage of NaaVRE cells.
+This image contains conda dependencies for containerized cells execution.
+- `naavre-cell-runtime-myflavor`, the base images for the `runtime` stage of NaaVRE cells.
+This image contains other dependencies (system, manually added, etc.) for containerized cells execution.

 Each flavor corresponds to a directory `./flavors/myflavor`, with the following
 structure: